Polynomial Resource Classification of Quantum Circuit Familes via Classical Shadows: Background

 \paragraph{Clifford$+T$ Circuits} Adding $T = \mathrm{diag}(1, e^{i\pi/4})$ yields a universal gate set~\cite{boykin1999universal}.
 Sufficient $T$-gate density breaks the stabilizer structure and moves the circuit outside the efficiently simulable regime, producing a distributional signature intermediate between Clifford and IQP.

 \paragraph{Instantaneous Quantum Polynomial Circuits} IQP circuits apply diagonal gates in the computational ($Z$) basis, sandwiched by Hadamard layers~\cite{shepherd2008instantaneous}.
+Alternatively, they can be defined as being diagonal in the $X$ basis, omitting the Hadamard layers.
 Classical hardness of IQP sampling is supported by complexity-theoretic arguments~\cite{bremner2016average}, and their parity structure produces a distributional fingerprint qualitatively distinct from the Clifford family.